siduction/sidu-manual/data/en/0702-sys-admin-gen_en.md

 A small problem occurs when CUPS opens the corresponding dialog box for legitimation.
 Occasionally, the user's own user name is already entered there and the password is expected.
 However, entering the user password does not work.
 Nothing works.
 The solution is to change the user name to **root** and enter the **root password**.

 [The OpenPrinting database](https://wiki.linuxfoundation.org/openprinting/database/databaseintro) contains extensive information about various printers and their drivers.
 Drivers, specifications and configuration tools are available.
 Samsung used to supply its own Linux drivers for its printers.
 After the sale of the printer division to HP, the download page was no longer available and HP unfortunately did not include the Samsung drivers in *hplib*.
 Currently, the package **printer-driver-splix** works best for Samsung printers and Samsung multifunction devices.
-CUPS is currently in transition and is moving towards printing without drivers via [IPP-Everywhere](https://linuxnews.de/2020/11/pappl-erstellt-cups-printer-applications/).
+CUPS is currently in transition and is moving towards printing without drivers via [PWG - IPP Everywhere](https://www.pwg.org/ipp/everywhere.html), see also [debian - an introduction to IPP-Everywhere](https://wiki.debian.org/CUPSIPPEverywhere/).

 ### Sound in siduction

-*In older siduction installations, sound is disabled by default.
+*In older siduction installations, sound is disabled by default.*

 Most sound problems can be solved by clicking on the sound icon in the control bar, opening the mixer and unchecking "mute" or "mute" or using the appropriate slider.
 If the speaker icon is not present, a right click on the control bar is sufficient, then the selection